 Ingredients: Caprylic/Capric Triglyceride, Trioctanoin, Neopentyl Glycol Dicaprate, Tridecyl Trimellitate, Dicalcium Phosphate, Candelilla Wax, Microcrystalline Wax, Carnauba, Glyceryl Dilaurate, Ceresin, Grape Seed Oil, Octyldodecanol, Lauroyl Lysine, Propylparaben, Ethylcellulose, Tocopherol, Ascorbyl Palmitate, Lecithin, Citric Acid.
 May Contain (+/-): Mica, Titanium Dioxide, Iron Oxides, Carmine, Ultramarine Blue, Manganese Violet, Ferric Ferrocyanide, FD&C Yellow 5 AL Lake, D&C Red 30, FD&C Yellow 6 AL Lake, D&C Red 6, D&C Red 7 CA Lake, FD&C Blue 1 AL Lake.

-The switch: La Bella Figura Radiant blush in “Just Jenna”
+La Bella Figura Radiant blush in “Just Jenna”

 After seeing pictures, and reading more about the product, I didn’t think twice : La bella Figura’s Radiant blush in “Just Jenna” seemed like the perfect choice.
 Aside from the similar packaging and shade, La Bella Figura has a creamy texture and provides a natural flush of color.
 It’s also safe to use as a lip color, as reported by the lovely Lilly from Genuine Glow.
 However, the best part remain the high-quality ingredients: free of parabens, synthetic materials and preservatives, Just Jenna is a stunning blend of exotic and luxurious oils, vegetable butters and flower extracts.
 Vegan, Gluten and GMO-free too.
 Your cheeks (and lips) are in for a treat, and they deserve nothing less.